benjGam/String-Utils-TS/README.md

 ### StringUtilsCase class

-This class is responsible of manage some operations on case of strings, we have following features:
+This class is responsible to manage some operations on case of strings, we have following features:

 - `determineCase()`: This method could be useful if you want to know the case of a string (i.e: camelCase, snake_case, PascalCase, UPPERCASE, lowercase)
 - `splitByCase()`: This method could be useful if you want to split a string cased as a certain way, but you want each terms separated in a table.
 - `convertToCase()`: This method could be useful if you want to convert a string from a case to another one (Not implement yet)

+### StringUtils class

+This class is responsible to manage other operations unrelated to a specific scope, we have following features:

+- `isBlank()`: This method is useful to know if a string contains other chars than spaces and if it's not empty.
+- `replaceAt()`: This method is useful to replace a specific substring at specified index by another one in a given string.